Alert 1 of 2

 Pay Your Bills on Time

-Paying credit card bills when, or before, they’re due is a major factor in determining your score.
+Paying credit card bills when, or before, they are due is a major factor in determining your score.
 Carrying an outstanding balance, and/or owing lots of interest, shows that you are not timely with your bills and can’t be counted on to repay loans responsibly.
 As mentioned, you can set up automatic monthly payments for your bills so you’re never late.
-Just make sure you keep the account you are paying from well funded to cover your payments as they come out.
+Just make sure you keep the source account you are paying from well funded to cover your payments as they are made.

 Bring Down Your Credit Utilization Ratio

 Another crucial factor contributing to your score is your credit utilization ratio.
 This refers to the amount of available credit you have and use.
 It’s best to keep your utilization under 30%, or even 10% if you can.
 To that end, make sure you’re using just a bit of your available credit each month.
-In addition, consider accepting offers for increased credit – as long as you know you won’t rack up huge bills by having all that additional credit.
+In addition, consider accepting offers for increased credit – as long as you know you won’t rack up huge bills just because the credit is available.

 Keeping an excellent credit score is a key factor in financial wellness.
 Use the tips outlined here to build and maintain a great score.